 By the 1900s, greenhouses became interested in using hydroponics for their growing culture.
-Soils that were grown in greenhouses needed to be replaced frequently to avoid pests and fertility issues.
+Soils grew in greenhouses needed to be replaced frequently to avoid pests and fertility issues.

-By World War II both the US and British Army grew hydroponic crops on various Pacific Islands to keep the troops fed.
+By World War II, the US and British Army grew hydroponic crops on various Pacific Islands to keep the troops fed.

 Looking to start your first hydroponic garden?

 We cut out all the confusion of hydroponics in this easy-to-read illustrated ebook.
 It’ll help you save $100 right away getting set up!